Google Ads Budget for UK Small Businesses: What to Spend in 2026

 3. Competition

-If 10 HVAC companies in your city are bidding on "AC repair Orlando," costs go up.
+If 10 heating companies in your city are bidding on "boiler repair Manchester," costs go up.
 Less competitive niches and locations can be 50-80% cheaper for the same volume.

 4. Your Landing Page Quality